I Love You Phillip Morris: Plot

 Steven is eventually caught embezzling.
 While in the police car, he reminisces about Jimmy in Florida, dying of AIDS.
 He asks the police for Phillip's insulin and injects himself.
+Steven survives and goes back to prison.
+He repeatedly escapes in several cleverly engineered ways, but gets caught and sent back every time.
+After his latest escape, Steven goes to visit Phillip, but Phillip eventually realizes that Steven isn't even a real lawyer, and Steven is arrested yet again shortly after.
 He goes back to prison, where Phillip is also sent as an accomplice and angrily tells Steven he never wants to see him again.
 Months later, Phillip learns from another inmate that Steven is dying of AIDS.
 Heartbroken, Phillip calls Steven while he is in the infirmary and confesses that, while he is still upset with Steven for lying to him, he still loves him.
 Phillip is later told that Steven has died.

-Sometime later, Phillip is taken to meet with his lawyer and finds Steven waiting for him.
+Some time later, Phillip is taken to meet with his lawyer and finds Steven waiting for him.
 Steven describes how he faked dying of AIDS, to be allowed to see Phillip again, and promises never to lie to him again.
-He runs one last con to break Phillip out of prison, only to be caught when he runs into an old co-worker.
+He runs one last con to break Phillip out of prison, only to be caught when he runs into an old co-worker from USAMM, who is on jury duty.

 The end of the movie explains that the real-life Phillip was released from prison in 2006; but Steven was given a life sentence and is in 23-hour lockup, only having one free hour a day to shower and exercise, which the film implies to be because an official involved in the sentencing had a brother-in-law who was conned by Russell.